DinoChiesa/ApigeeEdge-Workshop-20160728/bundles/oauth2-pwd-cc/Readme.md

    When you login as different users, you will see different roles returned in the user-roles property of the response payload.

-7. invoke the API proxy to retrieve a token via password grant_type as:
+7. invoke the API proxy to retrieve a token via client_credentials grant_type as:
    ```
    curl -i -X POST \
      -H 'content-type: application/x-www-form-urlencoded' \